meetkabeershah/meetkabeershah.github.io/_posts/2018-5-6-Data-structures-How-to-implement-stack-in-javascript.md

 ---
 layout: post
-title: How to implement stack in javascript
+title: Data structures - How to implement stack in javascript?
 ---

 The stack is a first in last out data structure.